ps4star/FSE/ref.md

 ```

 ### Decimal Int
 If you really want to, you can use decimal int IDs for items and pokemon (again, just use the built-in table).
-Outside of this, there's not much reason to use them.
+They are also used for certain commands, such as XSE warp.
+Formatted as standard ints

 ### Hex Int
 Hex ints can be used as alternatives to the built-in tables, and in some cases are required (such as msgbox types).
 Formatted as 0x**.

+### Floating-point Numbers
+There is currently no support for floating-point numbers, and likely never will be, as they're not used in XSE as far as I'm aware.
+Attempting to create a floating-point number will either cause it to be interpreted as a string or floored by JS parseInt() to an integer.

 ## Constants and Flags